Select Page

 1881 Britain rules North Borneo as a British protectorate

-1941 Japan invades Malaya during WWII
+1941 Japan invades Malaya during the Second World War

 1957 The Federation of Malaya achieves independence

-1965 Singapore seceded from Malaysia
+1965 Singapore secedes from Malaysia

 Legal System and Government

-Malaysia is a parliamentary democracy with a federal constitutional monarchy.
-The federal state governs 13 states and 3 federal territories.
-Malaysia is the only rotating monarchy in the world where kingship rotates once every 5 years among nine sultans, who each rule a separate state.
-The parliament consists of the lower house, the House of Representatives, and the upper house, the Senate.
+The Parliament consists of the lower house, the House of Representatives, and the upper house, the Senate.
 The lower house is elected by universal suffrage, while the upper house is indirectly elected and appointed.
-The monarch appoints the prime minister from among the House of Representatives, who is usually the leader of the winning party.
+The monarch appoints the prime minister from among the members of the House of Representatives, usually the leader who can command majority support.
 The monarch then appoints cabinet ministers on the advice of the prime minister.
-All cabinet ministers must be members of the federal parliament.
+All cabinet ministers must be members of the federal Parliament.

 Economy